Where's My Water?

 Where's My Water? is a puzzle video game developed by American studio Creature Feep and published by Disney Mobile, a subsidiary of Disney Interactive Studios.
-Released for desktop web browsers and devices using iOS, Android, Windows Phone and BlackBerry 10 operating systems, the game has its players route a supply of water to an alligator.
+Released for iOS, Android, Kindle Fire, Windows, Windows Phone, Mac OS X, BlackBerry 10, Adobe Flash, NetCast, and Firefox OS operating systems, the game has its players route a supply of water to an alligator.
 Where's My Water? has been praised for its gameplay and its graphical style, with special recognition of its lead character, Swampy, the first original Disney character for its mobile game portfolio, voiced by actor, Justin T. Bowler.